-Soy protein is a high quality, complete protein that provides all the essential amino acids in amounts necessary for our nutritional needs (Medical Reference 2).
-The addition of soy products that contain high quality soy protein to the diet is beneficial for such things as weight loss and reduction of heart disease risk.
+Soy is a high-quality, complete protein that provides all the essential amino acids in amounts necessary for our nutritional needs (Medical Reference 2).
+The addition of soy products that contain high-quality protein to the diet is beneficial for such things as weight loss and reduction of heart disease risk.
 Per the FDA, consuming 25 grams of soy protein daily, as part of a diet low in saturated fat and cholesterol, may help reduce risk of heart disease.*

-Overall, soy protein is a high quality protein that provides a full complement of essential amino acids and offers many potential health benefits.
+Overall, soy is a high-quality protein that provides a full complement of essential amino acids and offers many potential health benefits.
 Recent reports indicate that skin, hair, and nail health maintenance are among the potential health benefits associated with the consumption of soy products (Medical Reference 3-8).

 1. Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids (Macronutrients).
 The National Academies Press, 2005.

 2. Kolar CW, Richert SH, Decker CD, Steinke FH, van der Zanden RJ.
 “Isolated Soy Protein”, Chapter VIII in “New Protein Foods”, Vol. 5, Seed Storage Proteins, ed.
 Altschul AA, Wilcke HL, Orlando: Academic Press, 1985.

 3. McElwee KJ, Niiyama S, Freyschmidt-Paul P, Wenzel E, Kissling S, Sundberg JP, Hoffman R. Dietary soy oil content and soy-derived phytoestrogen genistein increase resistance to alopecia areata onset in C3H/HeJ mice.
 Exp Dermatol 2003; 12:30-36.